Our Team

 Logan Cranford

 Hello, my name is Logan Cranford.
-This is my fourth year working for Foundations Cognitive Schools.
+This is my fifth year working for Foundations Cognitive Schools.
 Prior to Foundations, I was a summer camp counselor and dance instructor at Saddleback Valley Christian School, where I also choreographed and directed for the elementary musical theater program.
-I am in the final year of completing my Bachelor of Arts at Vanguard University.
+I have a Bachelor of Arts from Vanguard University.

-In my free time, I enjoy everything creative – I write and record music, I am on the dance team at Vanguard University, I perform in musicals, and I am on the worship team at my church.
+In my free time, I enjoy everything creative – I write and record music, I perform in musicals, I am a Studio Barre instructor, and I am on the worship team at my church.
+I am also busy planning my upcoming wedding!

 My favorite bible verse is Ephesians 2:8, “For it is by grace you have been saved.”